 The cosine configuration employs a diffusing disk as light entrance (Fig. 9).
 This configuration shows an approximate cosine response toward incoming radiation.
 The sphere configuration measures light from all directions with similar weight.
 At the time of writing of this manuscript, the spherical sensor is under development.

 Average determines the number of measurements used to calculate the final spectrum.

-SAT+Spec active links recording of a spectrum to a saturation pulse analysis.
+SAT+Spec active: each saturation pulse analysis is followed by recording of a spectrum.